Gangtok Himalayan SC

 Gangtok Himalayan Sporting Club (also known as Sikkim Himalayan) is an Indian professional football club based in Gangtok, Sikkim.
-The club plays in the SFA "A" Division S-League.
+The club primarily plays in the SFA "A" Division S-League.

 The club is also a frequent participant of the Sikkim Gold Cup, a premier club tournament in the state.

 History

 Formation and journey

-Gangtok Himalayan FC (originally known as Sikkim Himalayan SC) was founded in 2012 in Gangtok, the capital city of the Indian state Sikkim, and affiliated with Sikkim Football Association (SFA).
+Gangtok Himalayan FC (originally known as Sikkim Himalayan SC) was founded in 2012 in Tathangchen, Gangtok, the capital city of the Indian state Sikkim, and affiliated with Sikkim Football Association (SFA).
 Since then, they have been participating in various domestic and amateur tournaments regionally.
 The club was founded by Tenzing Lamtha.
 In October 2014, Gangtok Himalayan participated in Sikkim Governor's Gold Cup and reached to the semi-finals, but their journey ended with a 2–1 defeat to ONGC FC.
 In September 2015, former India international Arjunan Shanta Kumar was appointed as manager of the club.

 In January 2016, they were officially certified by the All India Football Federation to participate in the I-League 2nd Division, the second tier of football in India, after finishing 2nd in the Sikkim Premier Division League.
 This move began a new chapter for Gangtok-based side as they became one of first professional football clubs from the North East India.
 2016 was the most successful season for Gangtok Himalayan, in which they participated in the I-League 2nd Division, Durand Cup, Sikkim Governor's Gold Cup and Sikkim Premier Division League.
 After finishing 2nd in the group A of the 2015–16 I-League 2nd Division, Gangtok Himalayan qualified for the 2015–16 I-League 2nd Division final round.
 There they finished as 5th and failed to qualify for the I-League.

 Gangtok Himalayan players in training at the Paljor Stadium, Gangtok, in 2017.

 In 2016 Durand Cup, the Himalayans finished 5th, behind Indian Navy in the group A with 6 points.
 In 2016, the club took part in Sikkim Governor's Gold Cup, in which they reached quarter-finals defeating Nepali outfit Manang Marshyangdi 4–0.
 In 2019, they reached to the final of 39th edition of the Sikkim Governor's Gold Cup final defeating Royal FC Siliguri 3–1, but lost the title winning match to Mohammedan Sporting by 2–1 margin.
 In that year, Gangtok Himalayan lifted Sikkim Independence Day Open Football Tournament trophy defeating Sikkim Aacraman FC via penalty shoot-out.